KhushiAhuja18/Parkinson-s-Disease-Detection-Using-Machine-Learning/README.md

 The dataset used in this project can be downloaded from [here](https://www.kaggle.com/datasets/vikasukani/parkinsons-disease-data-set) .
 It contains voice recordings from patients with and without Parkinson's Disease, along with extracted features.

 ## Results
-he results indicate the model's effectiveness in detecting Parkinson's Disease from voice recordings.
+The results indicate the model's effectiveness in detecting Parkinson's Disease from voice recordings.